00rders/certifications/README.md

 ---

-> 🚨 All notes are for **personal study and certification prep only** and do not represent official CompTIA content.
+> 🚨 This material is independently created and **not affiliated with or endorsed by CompTIA**.
+All notes are for **personal study and certification prep only** and do not represent official CompTIA content.